-Any student interested in a career in primary or secondary school teaching must pass a minimum of one GCSE Science subject at grade C level or higher.
+Any student interested in a career in primary or secondary school teaching must achieve a pass in a GCSE Science - Single Award Science is acceptable.

 A student not meeting this condition will not be able to apply to teacher training either as a first degree option or as a post graduate option.